-1.1 Scope
+6 1.1 Scope

-- ISO/IEC 1539 is a multipart International Standard; the parts are published separately.
-This publi- - cation, ISO/IEC 1539-1, which is the first part, specifies the form and establishes the interpretation - of programs expressed in the base Fortran language.
-The purpose of this part of ISO/IEC 1539 is to - promote portability, reliability, maintainability, and efficient execution of Fortran programs for use on - a variety of computing systems.
-The second part, ISO/IEC 1539-2, defines additional facilities for the - manipulation of character strings of variable length.
-The third part, ISO/IEC 1539-3, defines a stan- - dard conditional compilation facility for Fortran.
-A processor conforming to part 1 need not conform to - ISO/IEC 1539-2 or ISO/IEC 1539-3; however, conformance to either assumes conformance to this part. - Throughout this publication, the term "this standard" refers to ISO/IEC 1539-1.
+- 7 ISO/IEC 1539 is a multipart International Standard; the parts are published separately.
+This publi- - 8 cation, ISO/IEC 1539-1, which is the first part, specifies the form and establishes the interpretation - 9 of programs expressed in the base Fortran language.
+The purpose of this part of ISO/IEC 1539 is to - 0 promote portability, reliability, maintainability, and efficient execution of Fortran programs for use on - 11 a variety of computing systems.
+The second part, ISO/IEC 1539-2, defines additional facilities for the - 12 manipulation of character strings of variable length.
+The third part, ISO/IEC 1539-3, defines a stan- - 13 dard conditional compilation facility for Fortran.
+A processor conforming to part 1 need not conform to - 14 ISO/IEC 1539-2 or ISO/IEC 1539-3; however, conformance to either assumes conformance to this part. - 15 Throughout this publication, the term "this standard" refers to ISO/IEC 1539-1.

-1.2 Processor
+16 1.2 Processor

-- The combination of a computing system and the mechanism by which programs are transformed for use 17 - on that computing system is called a processor in this standard.
+- 17 The combination of a computing system and the mechanism by which programs are transformed for use - 18 on that computing system is called a processor in this standard.

-1.3 Inclusions 19
+19 1.3 Inclusions

-This standard specifies 20
+20 This standard specifies

-- (1)The forms that a program written in the Fortran language may take, - (2)The rules for interpreting the meaning of a program and its data, 22 - (3)The form of the input data to be processed by such a program, and 23 - The form of the output data resulting from the use of such a program.
-(4)
+- (1) The forms that a program written in the Fortran language may take, - 22 (2) The rules for interpreting the meaning of a program and its data, - 23 (3) The form of the input data to be processed by such a program, and - (4) The form of the output data resulting from the use of such a program.

-Exclusions 1.4
+25 1.4 Exclusions

-- This standard does not specify 26 - The mechanism by which programs are transformed for use on computing systems, (1) - 28 (2)The operations required for setup and control of the use of programs on computing systems, - The method of transcription of programs or their input or output data to or from a storage (3)29 30 - 31 (4)The program and processor behavior when this standard fails to establish an interpretation except for the processor detection and reporting requirements in items (2) through (8) of 32
+- 26 This standard does not specify - (1) The mechanism by which programs are transformed for use on computing systems, - 28 (2) The operations required for setup and control of the use of programs on computing systems, - 29 (3) The method of transcription of programs or their input or output data to or from a storage medium, - The program and processor behavior when this standard fails to establish an interpretation except for the processor detection and reporting requirements in items (2) through (8) of

-- 2 (5) The size or complexity of a program and its data that will exceed the capacity of any particular computing system or the capability of a particular processor, - The physical properties of the representation of quantities and the method of rounding, approximating, or computing numeric values on a particular processor, - 6 (7) The physical properties of input/output records, files, and units, or - (8) The physical properties and implementation of storage.
+- The size or complexity of a program and its data that will exceed the capacity of any 2 (5)particular computing system or the capability of a particular processor, 3 - 4 The physical properties of the representation of quantities and the method of rounding, 5 approximating, or computing numeric values on a particular processor, - The physical properties of input/output records, files, and units, or 6 (7) - (8)The physical properties and implementation of storage.

-1.5 Conformance
+Conformance 1.5